metaphacts/linkedpaperswithcode/README.md

 # LinkedPaperswithcode

-LinkedPaperswithcode is a RDF knoweldge graph containing detailed information about machine learning papers, repositories, datasets, methods, tasks, models, evaluations and related information.

-LinkedPaperswithcode is based on [Paperswithcode](https://paperswithcode.com).
-The underlying [dataset snapshot](https://github.com/paperswithcode/paperswithcode-data) of Paperswithcode are regenerated daily.
-With the scripts provided in this repository, the LinkedPaperswithcode knowledeg graph can be re-generated based on the snapshot.
+Linked Papers With Code (LPWC) is an RDF knowledge graph that comprehensively models the research field of machine learning.
+It contains information about almost 400,000 machine learning publications, including the tasks addressed, the datasets utilized, the methods implemented, and the evaluations conducted, along with their results.
+The data set is based on [Papers With Code](https://paperswithcode.com).
+The underlying [dataset snapshot](https://github.com/paperswithcode/paperswithcode-data) of Papers With Code are regenerated daily.With the scripts provided in this repository, the LPWC knowledeg graph can be re-generated based on the snapshot.
+Furthermore, we provide [knowledge graph embeddings](./embeddings-generation) for entities and relations represented in LPWC.